adiimated/Songalytics-Music-Popularity-Predictor/README.md

 | Support Vector Regressor  | 21.108  |
 | XGBoost  | 15.115  |
 | Neural Network Regressor (MLPRegressor)  | 20.086  |

+We can see that the least RMSE acquired is by using Random Forest Regressor.
+Now we can try hyperparameter tuning to see if we can lower the RMSE even further.